 With 3600 feet of elevation gain, this 8 mile loop route up and down Giant Mountain in the Adirondacks will test your legs — but the views from the summit, and from this descent route, are truly stunning.

-The trailhead for this route is on the north side of Route 73, right opposite the Adirondack Mountain Reserve (AMR) lot for Indian Head, etc. The lot is medium-sized and fills up quickly.
+The trailhead for Giant Mountain is on the north side of Route 73, opposite the Adirondack Mountain Reserve (AMR) which provides access to The Lower Great Range, Noonmark, Dial/Nippletop, Indian Head, etc. The Giant Ledge lot is medium-sized and fills up quickly.

 I did this hike near the end of June, just before the summer hiking season really kicks off.
 I arrived at 9:15 am and there were several spots left.
-I doubt that will be the case for the remainder of the hot season.
+This is not always the case.
+I got lucky!
+Plan to arrive earlier.

 Although most hikers seem to be faster-paced than I am, I would still plan for a long day on this hill — partly just because you’ll be soaking in so many excellent views for so long.
 It’s an amazing mountain.